eclipse-threadx/getting-started/MXChip/AZ3166/readme.md

 ## Next Steps

-In this tutorial you built a custom image that contains Azure RTOS sample code, and then flashed the image to the MXChip IoT DevKit device.
-You also used the Azure CLI to create Azure resources, connect the IoT DevKit securely to Azure, view telemetry, and send messages.
+In this tutorial you built a custom image that contains Azure RTOS sample code, and then flashed the image to the MXChip AZ3166 IoT DevKit device.
+You also used the Azure CLI to create Azure resources, connect the MXChip DevKit securely to Azure, view telemetry, and send messages.

 * For device developers, the suggested next step is to see the other tutorials in the series [Getting started with Azure RTOS](https://go.microsoft.com/fwlink/p/?linkid=2129824).
 * If you have issues getting your device to initialize or connect after following the steps in this guide, see [Troubleshooting](../../docs/troubleshooting.md).